TylerLandowski/BrainHawk/README.md

 A response will only be generated for each GET command.
 For a pre-defined variable, it will consist of the value (as a string).
 For a user-defined variable, it will consist of the data type (as a string) and the value (as a string), separated by a single space.
 If the variable is a dictionary, it will be represented exactly as one would be declared in python, e.g. {"var": val, "var": val}

 A message can consist of multiple statement as long as they are all separated by '; ', without a separator at the end.
 The response will follow the same format: all returns separated by '; ' except for the final one.

+The Lua client's get and sendStr/sendList functions behave differently. get will interpret the result according to the data type, while sendStr/sendList will return results while preserving them as strings.